-The cybersecurity program at the Mt.
-Hood SBDC offers educational awareness; workshops; training; and no-cost, one-on-one advising sessions for businesses in different stages of development and growth to help you develop, launch, implement and maintain your small-business cybersecurity strategy.
+The Oregon SBDC offers free cybersecurity resources and no-cost one-on-one advising sessions for businesses in different stages of development and growth to help you develop, launch, implement, and maintain your small business cybersecurity strategy.

 Do you have questions about how we can help your Oregon small business defend against cyberthreats?
-If you do, get in touch with your local Oregon Small Business Development Center (SBDC) at OregonSBDC.org.
-We’re here to help!
+Get in touch with your local Oregon SBDC at OregonSBDC.org.